-Regardless of what the future holds for the Department of Labor’s embattled fiduciary rule, it’s clear the industry is facing ever-tightening regulations and the increased cost of compliance.
+Regardless of what the future holds, it’s clear the financial industry is facing ever-tightening regulations and the increased cost of compliance.

 Consequently, more and more small and mid-sized independent broker-dealers are surrendering their costly supervisory and compliance responsibilities and rolling up under independent advisory and brokerage firms as super branches.